BrianNguyen0116/pkm-soullink/README.md

 Have a friend to play pokemon?
 Must be nice, here's a tool to make your lives easier.
 The features of the website include:

-* Pokemon Inventory Tracking and Visualizer
+* Pokemon PC Tracking and Visualizer
 * Valid Team-Combination Generation
-* Pokemon Type Coverage

 This is only useful for you if you're following the __no same primary type__ rule.
 The tool is made using only basic Javascript without any external libraries to be used on any device (the logic wouldn't need one anyways).
 You can visit the site [here](https://briannguyen0116.github.io/pkm-soullink/).